kubernetes/website/docs/tutorials/federation/set-up-cluster-federation-kubefed.md

 `kubefed init` sets up the federation control plane in the host cluster and also adds an entry for the federation API server in your local kubeconfig.
-Note that in the alpha release in Kubernetes 1.5, `kubefed init` does not automatically set the current context to the newly deployed federation.
+Note that in the beta release in Kubernetes 1.6, `kubefed init` does not automatically set the current context to the newly deployed federation.
 You can set the current context manually by
 running: